Theresa "Terri" Donsbach

 Funding & Grants Coordinator

 Kem started at Youth and Family Counseling as an AmeriCorps VISTA who helped the agency in building capacity in areas such as fundraising, grant writing and volunteer recruitment.
 She has developed a strong sense of devotion for the nonprofit sector and loves the way it positively impacts lives.

 Kem is currently working on receiving her Bachelor of Arts degree in Psychology from Texas Women’s University.
-She aspires to be an LPC that provides services to hearing as well as deaf clients.
+She aspires to be a terapist that provides services to hearing as well as deaf clients.